This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Move with integrity.

-And let the Spirit sort the rest.
+…and let the Spirit sort the rest.

 THE ECONOMIC REALITY: BLACK CREATORS DESERVE MULTIPLE STREAMS OF INCOME

-The movement is not anti-creator.
+This movement is not anti-creator.

 It is not anti-entrepreneurship.